 The 1D inversion models have been interpolated in 3D in two ways.
 The first is a simple lateral interpolation between cells at the same depth.
 This produces a 3D model where the vertical axis represents depth.
 Another 3D conductivity model has been produced for each survey block where the model is conformable to topography.
-This is shown in Figure 18 as a series of East-West and North-South cross-sections.
+This is shown is Figure 15 as a series of North-South cross-sections that allow the conductivity model to be accessible and easily visualised.